This is a guest post from Joanna Rodriguez of Plus Other Good Stuff.

 You pay a farmer at the beginning of the season and receive a share of whatever they grow that year.
 It’s a great way to help out farmers (they get paid whether it’s a the crops are bountiful or scarce that season) and to develop relationships with the people who grow your food and with the other members of your CSA.
 These are often organic farms, so you are supporting sustainable agriculture, too.

 But part of the deal is that you get what you get.
-Whether it’s beets or kale or arugula or kohlrabi, sometimes you get a whole lot of something you don’t really love or don’t have much experience with.
+Whether it’s beets or kale or arugula or kohlrabi or rutabaga, sometimes you get a whole lot of something you don’t really love or don’t have much experience with.
 In my conversations with other CSA members, I hear this common refrain: “What do I do with all these greens?”

 By greens, they usually mean kale, Swiss chard, spinach, beet greens, mustard greens, bok choy, broccoli rabe, or arugula, to name a few.
 Sometimes first-time CSA-ers haven’t even heard of half of these, let alone eaten them.

 The standard American diet isn’t too big on leafy green vegetables; many of us grew up being forced to finish our soggy spinach before we could leave the table.
 So how do you use up all those greens before they rot in your crisper drawer?